tiagoorietnomdias/sum-int-challenge/README.md

 If I were to continue to work on it I would:
 *Set up the backend
 *Focus on making the forms and the role table look a little better
-*Give more vibrance to the search bar
+*Add more vibrance to the search bar
 *Render the delete button correctly